 Quick Housing Facts

-- A worker earning the current state minimum wage of $8.67 in King County must work 122 hours just to pay rent on a two-bedroom apartment at the average $1,056 monthly cost, leaving only $331 for utilities, groceries, child care and transportation.
+- A worker earning the current state minimum wage of $9.47 in King County must work 115 hours just to pay rent on a two-bedroom apartment at the $1,415 monthly cost (Source: NLIHC Out of Reach Report 2015).

-- Over 8,000 people–men, women and children–are homeless in King County on an average night.
+- Over 10,000 people–men, women and children–are homeless in King County on an average night (Source: Seattle King County Coalition on Homelessness, 2015 One Night Count).

 - HDC members provide more than 50,000 units of affordable housing via new construction, preservation/rehabilitation and vouchers in the King County region.